pnelson6679/Urban_Sound_Classification/README.md

 This dataset contains 8732 labeled sound excerpts (<=4s) of urban sounds from 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.

-NOTE: You can download the audio files from here

-For a detailed description of the dataset and how it was compiled please refer to the paper.

 The attributes of data are as follows:

 ID – Unique ID of sound excerpt